mathu97/OpenShift-Example/README.md

 # OpenShift-Example
-This example depoys a node.js application which uses a database, to OpenShift.
+This example deploys a node.js application which uses a database, to OpenShift.